neerajsainisot25/study-buddy/replit.md

 ## Overview

-StudyMate is a standalone Flask-based web application designed to enhance academic learning through AI-powered features.
+StudyMate is a Flask-based web application designed to enhance academic learning through AI-powered features.
 The application provides students with an intelligent chatbot for questions, quiz generation capabilities, calendar management for events and deadlines, and analytics tracking for study progress.
 The system leverages OpenRouter's free LLM models, supports RAG (Retrieval-Augmented Generation) for knowledge base queries, web search integration, and advanced reasoning capabilities.

-The application uses a modern single-page application (SPA) architecture with component-based frontend design and in-memory storage (no database or authentication required).
+The application uses a modern single-page application (SPA) architecture with component-based frontend design and PostgreSQL database for persistent storage with session-based user identification.

 ## User Preferences